bazaarvoice/static-asset-service/README.md

 - [Generator](./generator/README.md): A tool for generating the compiled asset files, used to power the `grunt dist` task.
 - [Assets](./assets/README.md): The assets that the service provides.

+The original idea for this repo was [documented in a gist](https://gist.github.com/rmurphey/6842b3b1b806dd123676).

 ## Getting started

 Developers should run `npm install` before doing any work on this repository.
 This will install the project dependencies, as well as a pre-push hook.